tannewt/wa-law.org/bill/2023-24/sb/5120/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2023-24/Pdf/Bills/Senate%20Bills/5120.pdf)

+## Section 1
+Unless the context clearly requires otherwise, the definitions in this section apply throughout this chapter.

 ## Section 2
 1. The secretary shall license or certify 23-hour crisis relief centers that meet state minimum standards.
 The secretary shall create rules in consultation with the authority to create standards for licensure or certification of 23-hour crisis relief centers.
 The rules, at a minimum, must require the 23-hour crisis relief center to: